 This post isn’t just about pointing out one more advantage the wealthy have worked into our democracy and economy.
 It’s to tell you what we’re doing about it.
 Ideally, we’d be working to eliminate this tax break altogether.
 That requires ridding government of the errandboys of the wealthy first though.

 So for now, we’re checking their work to verify that they’re cheating legally, and exposing them when they’re not.
 Enter the Aurora Economic Development Council (the “AEDC”).

 The AEDC receives about $700k a year from government sources.
 It’s annual revenues are just under $2 million, so they’re about 30% funded by the public.
 Its board is comprised of members of numerous local governments at the county and city level.
 It was established as an IRC 501(c)(6) business league to “promote job creation in Aurora”.
-Their view of how to do that almost always coincides with policies and subsidies that channel money, including taxpayer money, to big business owners while opposing measures that increases wages for workers.
+Their view of how to do that pretty much always coincides with policies and subsidies that channel money, including taxpayer money, to big business owners while opposing measures that increases wages for workers.

 Whatever though, right?
 That’s all legal cheating that we’ve become numb to.
 Well, we used the Colorado Open Records Act (CORA) and other sources to investigate their operations and it looks like they went from the grey area into the dark.

 Despite paying half of its 6 employees over $150,000 a year (or about 10% of its annual revenue each) and its CEO around $300,000 a year on average, the AEDC doesn't seem to have stayed on the right side of the law.